 Let's tell you more about us and how we got started and what we are about.
-Drop-Dead Bizarre was founded in 2013 as a congregated effort between Art by PORK and ReVamp Beauty...with focuses on: modification & craftsmanship of classic & traditional Half-Mask ideas & concepts into unique one-of-a-kind wearable and/or displayable pieces or Art, Illustration & Fan Art, Custom hand-painted Machetes, Mini-Top and/or Fashion Hats, Uncanny Hair Clips, Sculpture painting, Makeup & Hair Design, Body painting, small Tattoo Design, and Organization/Team Logo Design.
+Drop-Dead Bizarre was founded in 2013 as a congregated effort between Art by PORK and ReVamp Beauty...with focuses on: modification & craftsmanship of classic & traditional Half-Mask ideas & concepts into unique one-of-a-kind wearable and/or displayable pieces or Art, Illustration & Fan Art, Custom hand-painted Machetes, Creepy Dollhead Nightlights, Limbed Windchimes, Fashion Hats, Uncanny Hair Clips, Sculpture painting, Makeup & Hair Design, Body painting, small Tattoo Design, and Organization/Team Logo Design.

-Bob Bass better known as PORK (aka Humanpork) and Darbella Knight (aka Darby Drop-Dead) are both Freelance Artists and co-founders of both Drop-Dead Bizarre and Porkrhynde Intertainment Group (aka P.I.G.).
+Bob Bass better known as PORK (aka Porko the Klown & Humanpork) and Darbella Knight (aka Knockerz the Klown & Darby Drop-Dead) are both Freelance Artists and co-founders of both Drop-Dead Bizarre and Porkrhynde Intertainment Group (aka P.I.G.).
 From time to time, they collaborate and feature items from Dakota's Cuties and Gynger's Designs.
 Pork & Darbella currently reside in the metro area of Atlanta, GA.
 Their artistic styles range from Vintage Masquerade Masks to the shuddersome faces only found in Nightmares, from Comic Book Heroes to Horror Icon Fan Art, from traditional Beauty Make-overs to Theatre' & Horror Make-up, from creatively colorful Flowered and/or Feathered Clips to the Unique and Uncanny Mini Top Hats, from custom Action Figures to small Prop Designs, from Bowling Shirts to Business Logos and Tattoo Designs.
-Between them both, they also have some experience in Film/Television, as extras in such projects as: Halloween 2 (Rob Zombie's ), The Blind Side, Stomp the Yard 2, The Originals, Classof '61, Night of the Jackle and In the Heat of the Night.
+Between them both, they also have some experience in Film/Television, as extras in such projects as: Halloween 2 (RZ 2009 ), The Originals, The Blind Side, Stomp the Yard 2, Classof '61, Night of the Jackle and In the Heat of the Night.

-Pork & Darby also volunteer their time once a year for charity...in the forms of manual labor and/or donation, with the Artshow & Information at Dragon Con, for a combined 13+ years.
+Pork & Darbella also volunteer their time for charity...in the forms of manual labor and/or custom donation, with the Artshow at Dragon Con (for a combined 14+ years) and the silent auctions of Scares That Care.
 So if you see us at an Event near you, be sure to stop by and say hello...who knows what we got going on, in our realm of Bizarre!

 EXAMPLE OF OUR TABLE SETUPS: